Health Benefits of Tai Chi and Chi Kung/Qi Gong

 Is Tai Chi suitable for everyone?

+There are many health Benefits of Tai Chi and Chi Kung/Qi Gong.
 Because it can be performed almost anywhere and because timing and awareness are more important than athletic ability, Tai Chi appeals to both young and old, male and female.
 Almost anyone can undertake it.
 People do not have to be in top health to start practicing Tai Chi.
 Low-intensity by nature and not physically demanding for beginners, Tai Chi is well suited for the elderly and those experiencing post-operative or post-traumatic stress.
 Another appealing facet of Tai Chi is that it does not require special clothing or equipment.
 The bare minimum is a few square feet of space, whether in a sunny park or a small living room.
 Individuals are encouraged to proceed at their own pace of learning and no ranks or belts are awarded.
 This highly convenient aspect of Tai Chi has contributed to it becoming one of the world’s most widely practiced forms of exercise.

 Is Tai Chi safe?